kajol105/Ecommerce-retail-analysis-/README.md

 ![Screenshot (543)](https://github.com/kajol105/Ecommerce-retail-analysis-/assets/55199887/f8bb7497-b28d-4617-9bf2-567c928d84c2)

+This result is showing that the Home and kitchen has the maximum value of returns in the last 3 months of transactions.
+In this query Inner Join is used for join the two table Transactons and Prod_category.
+Where is used for filtering the data.
+Group by used for sorting the data,ABS is used for finding the absolute amount from the total_amount.

-# Question NO.13 Which store type sells the maximum products : by the value of sales amount and quantity sold
+### Question NO.13 Which store type sells the maximum products : by the value of sales amount and quantity sold

 SELECT store_type,COUNT(QTY) AS no_of_quantity, SUM(total_amt) AS total_sales FROM transactions
 WHERE total_amt > 0